N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 4.md

 Ibrahim H: Research libraries to use and the programming languages to be used

 Nicholas P: Look into browser languages along with the back-end side of things when it comes to bots making a game interactive.

+Elian Z: Start working on some front end design.